Watch: Stage on which farmer leader Tikait was standing collapses

 Several other khaps too are backing the agitation.

-Tekram Kandela said at the Wednesday''s event, issues including the demand to repeal the farm laws and a legal guarantee of the minimum support price will be taken up.
+Tekram Kandela said at Wednesday's event, issues including the demand to repeal the farm laws and a legal guarantee of the minimum support price will be taken up.

 "The Centre should talk to farmers and immediately find a resolution as thousands of farmers have been holding the agitation for months now.
 The prime minister should himself talk to the farmers to find an early solution," Kandela said.